 1. Download the latest ISO.
 You can find the latest ISO available at the UBNT Downloads page.
 Note that the image is upwards of 1GB in size so it may take some time to download over slower internet connections.

 2. Log-in to IPMI.
 Connect the IPMI port on the UAS to a network switch.
 The IPMI interface will request an IP address via DHCP.
 Use the UniFi Controller to find the client’s IP address, or refer to your router’s DHCP table, then open the IP address in Chrome.

 If you have configured UniFi or UniFi Video in the past, use ubnt as the username and the same password configured for those applications.
 Otherwise, log in using the default username and password ubnt / ubnt.

 NOTE: The IP address used to access IPMI is NOT the main interface address used to access UniFi and/or UniFi Video.

-2. When you see the following screen, tap F11 continuously, to invoke the one-time boot menu.
+4.2.
+When the following screen appears, tap F11 continuously, to invoke the one-time boot menu.
 If you miss the opportunity to load the Boot Menu, Power Reset the server as you did in the prior step and try again.

 4.3.
 At the following screen, use your arrow keys to highlight the Virtual CDROM, then press Enter.